PseudoKnight/CHDiscord/README.md

 You'll need a Discord Bot "Token" from an app you can create [here](https://discordapp.com/developers/applications/me) as well as your server id that you can get by right-clicking your server name and clicking "Copy ID".
 You have to run discord_connect(token, server_id) before you can use the other functionality of this extension.

 NOTE: This could conflict with other Discord plugins, including DiscordSRV.
 This is meant as a standalone solution for handling all Discord integration for your server.
+If you want to use DiscordSRV, I recommend forking the 0.0.1 version of this extension.

 ## Functions